CenterForTheBuiltEnvironment/HHW_brick/docs/README.md

 # Documentation Development Guide

-This guide explains how to build and maintain the documentation for HHWS Brick Application.
+This guide explains how to build and maintain the documentation for HHW Brick Application.

 ## Documentation Stack